GustavoCabreraMarquez/gustavocabreramarquez/README.md

-## Oi!
-Tudo bem?
-Me chamo Gustavo Cabrera, muito prazer!

-- 🔭 Pretendo trabalhar com desenvolvimento front-end.
-- 🌱 Aprendendo sobre o uso de bibliotecas e frameworks...
-- 👯 Ansioso pela primeira oportunidade profissional na area.
+## Hi!
+How are you?
+I go by Gustavo Cabrera, pleasure to meet you!

+- 🔭 I currently work as a DevOps Enginer.
+- 🌱 Love to mess around in the cloud, use IAC and automation tools to make the daily tasks faster and more exciting

 <div align="center">
   <a href="https://github.com/gustavocabreramarquez">